Plaçage: Quadroon Balls of New Orleans

 A quadroon's mother usually negotiated with an admirer the compensation that would be received for having the woman as his mistress.
 Typical terms included some financial payment to the parent, financial and/or housing arrangements for the quadroon herself, and, many times, paternal recognition of any children the union produced.
 Guillory points out that some of these matches were as enduring and exclusive as marriages.
 A beloved quadroon mistress had the power to destabilize white marriages and families, something she was much resented for.

 According to Guillory, the system of plaçage had a basis in the economics of mixed race.
 The plaçage of black women with white lovers, Guillory writes, could take place only because of the socially determined value of their light skin, the same light skin that commanded a higher price on the slave block, where light skinned girls fetched much higher prices than did prime field hands.
 Guillory posits the quadroon balls as the best among severely limited options for these near-white women, a way for them to control their sexuality and decide the price of their own bodies.
 She contends: "The most a mulatto mother and a quadroon daughter could hope to attain in the rigid confines of the black/white world was some semblance of economic independence and social distinction from the slaves and other blacks".

 She notes that many participants in the balls were successful in actual businesses when they could no longer rely on an income from the plaçage system.
 She speculates they developed business acumen from the process of marketing their own bodies.

 Genetic legacy

 According to Suarez-Kurtz, there is genetic evidence for the impact of plaçage in New Orleans.
 African Americans in New Orleans have significantly higher European ancestry than African Americans residing in the northern United States.
-Furthermore, they note that African Americans from New Orleans have the highest rate of European male haplogroups, with 47% of New Orleans black men carrying a European haplogroup.
-This supports the historical record of mass intermarriages between white men and black women in New Orleans and the south.
+Furthermore, they note that African Americans from New Orleans have the highest rate of European male haplogroups, with 47% of New Orleans black men carrying a European haplogroup, the rest carrying African haplogroups.
+This supports the historical record of higher intermarriages between white men and black women in New Orleans and the south.